Below, I answer some frequently asked questions for people who are new to forest bathing.

 How long does a walk typically take, and how far do we go?

 Depending on the location, walks last between 2 and 3 hours (please check this when you make a booking at a specific venue).
 During this time, our aim is not to go far but rather to slow down and listen to each other, ourselves and nature.
-We do not walk far, and move at a very gentle pace.
+We do not walk far (no further than 2km), and move at a very gentle pace.

 How does this differ from any other hike with a group of people?